We use affiliate links and may receive a small commission on purchases.

 Finally, I have one last comment about the colors.
 The color of the Thule Chasm duffle that I have is identified as “dark shadow”, which is basically a combination of grey and black.
 But the bag also comes in “zinnia”, that is yellow and black, and “cobalt”, which is blue and black.
 So, one way or another it is always a combination of two colors, or ‘multi-colored’.
 Why am I telling you this?
 Well, I just want to make sure that you avoid the frustration I had when my bag was ‘lost’ on the way from Helsinki to Oslo.

 After the Second Finnish Packrafting Gathering, I flew from Helsinki, Finland to Alta, Norway with a layover in Oslo.
 As the bag was rather big and broad, in Helsinki I was asked check it in as odd-sized luggage to make sure that it does not get stuck somewhere.

 However, when I arrived in Oslo and had to pick up the bag to go through the customs again (it turned out that in Norway they still require it if you are changing from an international flight to a domestic), it never arrived.
 Getting a bit stressed (all my hiking and packrafting equipment was in that bag), I went to report the missing bag.

-The guy who assisted me could not find what happened to it which is why he created so called Property Irregularity Report and asked me to keep contact with them.
+The guy who assisted me could not find what happened to it which is why he created the so-called Property Irregularity Report and asked me to keep in contact with them.
 And so I did.
-For the next 6 days I was first calling the airport and then, once my case was transferred to the airline, the customer services of the airline itself, which were located in the States.
-The latter were able to locate my bag.
+For the next 6 days, I was first calling the airport and then, once my case was transferred to the airline, the customer services of the airline itself, which were located in the States.
+The latter was able to locate my bag.

 It turned out that the problem was that they were looking for a different bag altogether.
 When I reported the missing bag in Oslo, I said that it was a Thule bag, which was black AND grey (so, multi-colored).